zcash/zips/drafts/str4d-overwinter-activation/draft1.rst

 -------------------

 Nodes running upgrade-aware software versions will enforce the upgraded consensus rules from ``ACTIVATION_HEIGHT``.
-The chain from that height will not reorg to a pre-upgrade branch if any block would violate the new consensus rules (such as including any old-format transaction).
+The chain from that height will not reorg to a pre-upgrade branch if any block in that branch would violate the new consensus rules (such as including any old-format transaction).

 Care must be taken, however, to account for possible edge cases where the old and new consensus rules do not differ.
-For example, if the non-upgraded chain only had empty blocks, and the coinbase transactions were valid under both the old and new consensus rules, a wipe-out could occur.
+For example, if the non-upgraded chain only contained empty blocks from ``ACTIVATION_HEIGHT``, and the coinbase transactions were valid under both the old and new consensus rules, a wipe-out could occur.
 The Overwinter network upgrade is not susceptible to this because all previous transaction versions will become invalid, meaning that the coinbase transactions must use the newer transaction version.
 More generally, this issue could be addressed in a future network upgrade by modifying the block header to include a commitment to the ``BRANCH_ID``.

 Example